NickGlenn/MonoQL/README.md

 ## Getting Started

-> :under_construction: This command is not yet available.
+> :warning: This command is not yet available.

 To start the setup wizard to create a new MonoQL project or add MonoQL to an existing project, run the following command: